Psychosocial Peak Body

 Talk to someone with a lived experience of mental health challenges for ideas and support about accessing services and resources in your local community.
 Please call (07) 3507 1328 and we will respond to your call within five working days.

 Please note that this is not a crisis service.
+We only operate during week days during work hours (9am-5pm).
 Here is a list of emergency supports if you need immediate assistance.

 Advocacy